Pablo Cuevas: 2017

-Cuevas went 1-4 to start 2017, including a first-round loss at the 2017 Australian Open, but he rebounded with a title at the 2017 Brasil Open where he defeated Albert Ramos-Viñolas.
+Cuevas went 1–4 to start 2017, including a first-round loss at the 2017 Australian Open, but he rebounded with a title at the 2017 Brasil Open where he defeated Albert Ramos Viñolas.
 He followed that with a strong quarterfinal appearance at the 2017 Indian Wells Masters.
-As the No. 27 seed, he defeated Martin Klizan, Fabio Fognini, and No. 11 seed David Goffin before falling to Pablo Carreño Busta.
+As the No. 27 seed, he defeated Martin Kližan, Fabio Fognini, and No. 11 seed David Goffin before falling to Pablo Carreño Busta.

 He followed that up with another Masters-level quarterfinal appearance at the 2017 Monte-Carlo Masters, where he defeated No. 3 seed Stan Wawrinka in straight sets.
 He lost to Lucas Pouille in the quarterfinals.
 At the same tournament, he won his second Masters 1000 doubles title partnering with Rohan Bopanna defeating 7th seeded Spanish duo of F. Lopez/M. Lopez.

 His strong results on clay continued at the 2017 Mutua Madrid Open, where he reached the first Masters semifinal of his career.
-Cuevas defeated Thomaz Bellucci, Nicolas Mahut, Benoit Paire, and Alexander Zverev to reach the semifinals.
-World No. 9 Dominic Thiem ended his run with a 6-4, 6-4 win.
+Cuevas defeated Thomaz Bellucci, Nicolas Mahut, Benoît Paire, and Alexander Zverev to reach the semifinals.
+World No. 9 Dominic Thiem ended his run with a 6–4, 6–4 win.
 Cuevas would make the third round of the 2017 French Open later that spring.
 He then lost his next nine matches before ending the year with a third-round appearance in the 2017 Rolex Paris Masters, where he lost to Rafael Nadal in three sets.

-2018
+2018–19

-Cuevas defeated world number 6 Dominic Thiem in the third round of Indian Wells.
+Cuevas defeated world number 6 Dominic Thiem in the third round of 2018 Indian Wells.
 He lost in the fourth round to Hyeon Chung in straight sets.
-At the Madrid Open, he made it to the third round before being defeated by world number 9 John Isner in 3 tiebreaks.
+At the 2018 Madrid Open, he made it to the third round before being defeated by world No. 9 John Isner in three tiebreaks.

-Cuevas broke his foot in the summer which limited his activity for the rest of the year.
+Cuevas broke his foot in the summer which limited his activity for the rest of the 2018 season.

-2019

-Cuevas won his first challenger title in almost 2 years at the Tunis Open.
-3 weeks later, he would win another one at the 2019 Open du Pays d'Aix.
+Cuevas won his first Challenger title in almost two years at the 2019 Tunis Open.
+Three weeks later, he would win another one at the 2019 Open du Pays d'Aix.

-At the Estoril Open, Cuevas qualified for the main draw as a lucky loser and made it all they way to the finals before being defeated by top seed and world number 10 Stefanos Tsitsipas in straight sets.
+At the 2019 Estoril Open, Cuevas qualified for the main draw as a lucky loser and made it all the way to the finals before being defeated by top seed and world number 10 Stefanos Tsitsipas in straight sets.

-At the French Open, Cuevas made the third round to match his best result at the tournament for the fourth time before being defeated by world number 4 Dominic Thiem.
+At the French Open, Cuevas made the third round to match his best result at the tournament for the fourth time before being defeated by world No. 4 Dominic Thiem.

 2020

-Cuevas was part of team Uruguay for the Inaugural 2020 ATP Cup but lost all of his matches to Japan'sYoshihito Nishioka, Spain's Rafael Nadal, and Georgia's Nikoloz Basilashvili.
+Cuevas was part of team Uruguay for the inaugural 2020 ATP Cup but lost all of his matches to Japan'sYoshihito Nishioka, Spain's Rafael Nadal, and Georgia's Nikoloz Basilashvili.

 Cuevas made back-to-back quarterfinals at Córdoba and Buenos Aires.
 He lost to eventual champion Cristian Garín in Córdoba and had four match points against top seed Diego Schwartzman in Buenos Aires, but fell short.